daltonclaybrook/Settler/README.md

 # settler resolve --sources MySources --indent tabs
 ```

 >Note: This will only install the Settler binary.
-You will also need to import `Settler.framework` into your Xcode project.
-This can be installed using CocoaPods, Swift Package Manager, or manually using artifacts downloaded from the [Releases](https://github.com/daltonclaybrook/Settler/releases) page.
+You will also need to add `Settler.framework` to your Xcode project.
+This can be done using CocoaPods, Swift Package Manager, or manually using artifacts downloaded from the [Releases](https://github.com/daltonclaybrook/Settler/releases) page.

 ### Compiling from source: